 The under 5's at Bourtree Pre-school have been helping Rotary to plant crocus bulbs.

 We recently beat St Fitticks Rotary in a Gavel Competition that included Jenga.

-Our New President David McGhee presents a further cheque to support Newtonhill Pipe Band
+Past Presidents Moira Hogg and David McGhee present a further cheque to support Newtonhill Pipe Band

 Portlethen Rotary has received a very kind donation of £25,000.
 This money will be added to our Charity Fund and will be used to support local projects.